dive-into-machine-learning/dive-into-machine-learning/README.md

 * [Quora: "What are the best ways to pick up Deep Learning skills as an engineer?"](https://www.quora.com/What-are-the-best-ways-to-pick-up-Deep-Learning-skills-as-an-engineer) — answered by Greg Brockman (Co-Founder & CTO at OpenAI, previously CTO at Stripe)
 * [Distill.pub](https://distill.pub/about/) publishes explorable explanations that are really great.
   * ["Feature Visualization: How neural networks build up their understanding of images"](https://distill.pub/2017/feature-visualization/)
+* [`explosion/thinc`](https://github.com/explosion/thinc), "A refreshing functional take on deep learning, compatible with your favorite libraries"
 * [Creative Applications of Deep Learning with Tensorflow](https://github.com/pkmital/CADL)

 ### Easier sharing of deep learning models and demos